kaliveda-dev/testing/README.md

 # testing
-For testing different git workflows, because we don't understand
+For testing different git workflows, to have a full understanding!!

 ## First commit
 Made on the mainline upstream